About futures in sight

 Our Name and Logo

 The teal colour images represent mountains - challenges as well as opportunities.
-The orange images are a radar wave - listening, scanning into the future.
+The orange images are a radar waves - listening, scanning into the future.
 And there is a path through that landscape.

 We would also like to thank Ellie Chatfield, a Gamillaroi Artist from North West New South Wales, who assisted us with making our logo more inviting and welcoming to Aboriginal and Torres Strait Islander People.
 Ellie explains that the teal parts are also boomerangs providing protection and support; the orange parts are coolamon used for supporting family and community.
 The path provides the way.

 The teal colour images represent mountains - challenges as well as opportunities.
-The orange images are a radar wave - listening, scanning into the future.
+The orange images are a radar waves - listening, scanning into the future.
 And there is a path through that landscape.

 We would also like to thank Ellie Chatfield, a Gamillaroi Artist from North West New South Wales, who assisted us with making our logo more inviting and welcoming to Aboriginal and Torres Strait Islander People.
 Ellie explains that the teal parts are also boomerangs providing protection and support; the orange parts are coolamon used for supporting family and community.
 The path provides the way.